 - a.
 Be an Active status Cave Diver Level 1 instructor - b.
-Have taught a minimum of ten GUE Cave 1 classes. - c.
+Have taught a minimum of ten actual, complete, and uninterrupted GUE Cave 1 classes. - c.
 Be certified as a GUE Cave 2 diver. - d.
 Have conducted at least 400 non-training dives, 150 of which must be Cave 2 level dives beyond Cave 2 certification. - e.
 Have experience in high-flow systems and systems that require decompression. - f.
 Register as a Cave 2 instructor candidate with GUE HQ. - g.
 Intern-as a registered candidate-one GUE Cave 2 class. - h.
-Earn one endorsement from a GUE IE (3.3.2.3, c, iii). - i.
+Provide proof of at least 15 non-training Cave 2 level dives conducted within the 12 months prior to their final IE (form to be submitted to an IE). - i.
+Provide proof of diving experience in at least two geologically different regions within the 12 months prior to their final IE. - j.
+Prior to their final IE, have participated in at least one cave project. - k.
+Earn one endorsement from a GUE IE (3.3.2.3, c, iii). - I. Have their instructor fitness test witnessed by the qualifying IE, no more than six months prior to instructor activation. - m.
 Submit final paperwork to GUE HQ (3.3.2.3, d).